guidiego/isolate-redux-env/README.md

 ## Good things

+### Store
+We have a store function that you can pass `ehancers` list as a parameter!
+Example: `DevTools.instruments()`

 #### Api Middleware
 Project have a middleware (`common/middleware`), that called **apiMiddleware**.
 It verify the action to find a property called `client`, client need be a **mappersmith** promisse.
 Diferent from another actions, this actions nedd **3 types** (doing, done, fail), that will be executed in every part of request.
 [Example Here]()

 #### reducerFunction
 I create a function that use a `Map<string, reducer>` to get dinamically the reducer called on action without **switch**.
 For this your action need be the name of the method.
 Example: I want to called my **doThisForMe** reducer, so the type of my action will be **doThisForMe**, and yes you cando do something like that:
 ```javascript
 export const DO_THIS_FOR_ME = "doThisForMe"
 ``````